bhj/KaraokeEternal/docs/content/docs/index.md

 <hr>

-## Karaoke Forever
+## Karaoke Forever (the "web" app)

-Karaoke Forever is a modern mobile browser app that lets people quickly and easily join and start singing without having to install anything on their phone.
+Karaoke Forever is a modern mobile browser app that lets everyone join in without having to install anything on their phones.
 It's built for small screens and touch, but a mouse is supported in desktop browsers (click and drag to emulate a swipe gesture).

 ### Library